worriedlemon/SnmpSubagentExample/README.md

 ```

 There are several targets:
++ `load/apt` - this target installs required packages using APT
 + `configure` - this target call `configure.sh` script
 + `build` - this target creates CMake directory with *Unix Makefiles*
 + `install` - this target moves program to `./out/` folder